 Amsterdam Honours Anne Frank

-The second statue is in a small park opposite number 37 Merwedeplein, the apartment where the Frank family had lived since 1933 when the family moved from Germany to Amsterdam.
+The second statue is in a small park opposite Merwedeplein 37.
+This is the address of the apartment where the Frank family came to live in 1933, the year in which the family moved from Germany to Amsterdam.
 Anne was then four years old.
-The family left the apartment on 6 July 1942 to go into hiding on Prinsengracht, now the Anne Frank Museum.
-The statue represents Anne on her way to the hiding place.
-She is wearing several layers of clothing and carries a bag in one hand and clasps a briefcase under the other.
+They left this apartment on 8 July 1942 to go into hiding on the Prinsengracht, the business premises of her father and now the Anne Frank House.
+This sculpture shows Anne Frank on her way to the hiding place.
+She is wearing several layers of clothing and has a bag in one hand and a school bag under her other arm.

 Anne’s Diary Entry